emfcamp/software_stories/volunteer_system_user_stories.md

 ### During the event
 * Have volunteers turn up for the specified shifts
 * Give those volunteers food tokens when they complete a shift
-  > If there isn't going to be someone "supervising" volunteers: let volunteer admin know and we can check in on them and give them food tokens.
+  > If someone is "unsupervised": let volunteer admin know and we can check in on them and give them food tokens.
 * Get help from runners for ad-hoc tasks

 ## Runner task system